DaveBackus/Data_Bootcamp/website/content/bootcamp_outline.md

 A list of topics with links to material used in class.
 We expect each topic to take roughly one week -- maybe a little more.

-The topics in the first half follow **[the book](https://www.gitbook.com/book/davebackus/test/details)**.
-Click in the large blue Read button to read online or download the pdf.
+The topics in the first half follow **[THE BOOK](https://www.gitbook.com/book/davebackus/test/details)**.
+At the book link, click the large blue Read button to read online or download the pdf.

 ---